ilikecatgirls/ilikecatgirls/README.md

 ### Greetings 👋
-I love working with C, C#, JS, Lua, CSS, and HTML.
-I am still learning them.
+I like computers.
+I like IT, Networking.
+I like C, JS and Lua.
+I am still learning them, and have a lot to.
-Currently working on nothing, just exploring possibilities with said languages, or try out other languages.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ilikecatgirls)](hi)